Gabriel-pf193/sustainability-economic-performance/PROPOSAL.md

 The dataset will be organised as a panel (country - year).
 That way, I can analyse, through descriptive statistics, how changes in sustainability indicators and economic outcomes evolve within the countries over time, while also accounting for structural differences across countries.

-I will estimate a fixed-eDects panel regression model where GDP growth is the dependent variable and sustainability indicators serve as explanatory variables:
+I will estimate a fixed-effects panel regression model where GDP growth is the dependent variable and sustainability indicators serve as explanatory variables:

 ```math
 \text{GDP Growth}_{i,t}